-a) The design organisation shall furnish a Design Organisation Exposition (DOE) handbook to the Authority describing, directly or by cross-reference, the organisation, the relevant procedures and the products, or changes to products to be designed.
-If flight tests are to be conducted, a flight test operations manual defining the organisation's policies and procedures in relation to flight test shall be furnished.
-The flight test operations manual shall include:
+- a) The design organisation shall furnish a Design Organisation Exposition (DOE) handbook to the Authority describing, directly or by cross-reference, the organisation, the relevant procedures and the products, or changes to products to be designed. - 1.
+If flight tests are to be conducted, the design organisation shall furnish a flight test operations manual defining the organisation's policies and procedures in relation to flight tests. - b) Where any parts or appliances, or any changes to the products are designed by partner organisations or subcontractors, the DOE handbook shall include a statement of how the design organisation is able to give, for all parts and appliances, the assurance of compliance required by DASR 21.A.239(b), and shall contain, directly or by cross-reference, descriptions and information on the design activities and organisation of those partners or subcontractors, as necessary to establish this statement.

-- 1. If flight tests are to be conducted, the design organisation shall furnish a flight test operations manual defining the organisation's policies and procedures in relation to flight tests. - a description of the organisation's processes for flight test, including the flight test organisation involvement into the permit to fly issuance process; - crewing policy, including composition, competency, currency and flight time limitations, as required by the Authority; - procedures for the carriage of persons other than crew members and for flight test training, when applicable; - 4. a policy for risk and safety management and associated methodologies; - procedures to identify the instruments and equipment to be carried; - 6. a list of documents that need to be produced for flight test. - b) Where any parts or appliances, or any changes to the products are designed by partner organisations or subcontractors, the DOE handbook shall include a statement of how the design organisation is able to give, for all parts and appliances, the assurance of compliance required by DASR 21.A.239(b), and shall contain, directly or by cross-reference, descriptions and information on the design activities and organisation of those partners or subcontractors, as necessary to establish this statement. - c) The DOE handbook shall be amended as necessary to remain an up-to-date description of the organisation, and copies of amendments shall be supplied to the Authority. - d) The design organisation shall furnish a statement of the qualifications and experience of the management staff and other persons responsible for making decisions affecting airworthiness and environmental protection (where applicable) (where applicable) in the organisation. - e) The organisation shall establish and maintain a Safety Management System (SMS), in accordance with DASR.SMS.
+- c) The DOE handbook shall be amended as necessary to remain an up-to-date description of the organisation, and copies of amendments shall be supplied to the Authority. - d) The design organisation shall furnish a statement of the qualifications and experience of the management staff and other persons responsible for making decisions affecting airworthiness and environmental protection (where applicable) (where applicable) in the organisation. - e) The organisation shall establish and maintain a Safety Management System (SMS), in accordance with DASR.SMS.